mcroitor/database/README.md

  * `crud` - class that implements C(reate) R(ead) U(pdate) D(elete)

 Limitations:
+ * mysql and sqlite support
  * where conditions are limited with compare operator, use `query_sql` method if you want to do something more complex

+The `crud` class simplifies interogation with database.
+It provide only basic interface, based on table key:

+ - `insert` - creates record in the table, returns id.
+ - `select` - returns a record by id.
+ - `all` - returns an array of records.
+ - `update` - updates record by id.
+ - `delete` - removes record by id.

 ## examples